jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 ## Foundational concepts

 **Synchronous programming model**
+- you run some code, and the result is returned as soon as the browser can do so
-- things happen one at a time
+- JavaScript is **single threaded** so only one thing can happen on a thread at a time and everything else is blocked until that operation completes
-- a long-running action will return only when the action is finished
+- while each operation is being processed, nothing else can happen — rendering is paused

 **Asynchronous programming model**
 - allows multiple things to happen at the same time
 - when an action is running, the program does not wait to start the next action
 - It starts an additional "thread" (another running program whose execution may be interleaved with other programs)
+- The side-effect of this, is that you could request an image, and then try to display it before you've even received the image yet.

+**2 Types of asynchronous code: **
+- old-style callbacks
+- promise-style code

 ## Callbacks

 **TL;DR**
-- An approach to asynchronous programming.
-- Functions that perform a slow action take an extra argument, a callback function.
+- Functions that perform an action (that could be slow) take an extra argument, a callback function.
 - The action is started, and when it finishes, the callback function is called with the result.
+- Functions are passed as arguments when you call a function, which helps us to start executing additional code in the background.
+- When the backgroundcode finishes running, it calls the callback function to let you know the work is done / something has happened

 **Example: setTimeout**
 ```